 The Actionable Analytics Lab engages teams including graduate students, faculty members, project coordinators, and subject matter experts.
-Victor Benjamin and John Zhang serve as co-directors.
+Victor Benjamin and Pei-yu Chen serve as co-directors.
 Learn more about our research and vision.

 |Research Staff and Associate Members|